City snow blankets my little mother in her hospital

 About the artist:

 Jef Gamblee is a hospice chaplain from Westerville, Ohio.
 He first appeared in Pulse in December 2014.
-Jef is a second-career ordained Unitarian Universalist minister, having spent twenty-five years in commercial and corporate television as a director of photography.
-He keeps his hand
+Jef is a second-career ordained Unitarian Universalist minister, having spent twenty-five years in commercial and corporate television as

 Over the years I had come to dread this weekly chore and today, as always, it filled me with such sadness.
 Tuesdays, on my day off from work, I would drive to the nursing home to visit my mother.
 There were times when Mom would look at me with her crystal clear blue eyes and say, “Do you know when Beth is coming?”
 “I AM Beth,” I would exclaim, over and over again when